Force67/chatfusion/readme.md

 ## Usage
 I recommend using openrouter.
 Simply request your api key and set in the app settings.
 Then you should be able to view the model list and begin chatting.

+### Linux

+On linux, you need zenity installed in order to render the file picker.
+You can install it with `sudo apt install zenity`.